progress-labs/shopify-starter/README.md

 2. Run `yarn` to install all packages.
 3. Run `shopify login [--store <DOMAIN>]`.
 [Review `login` docs](https://shopify.dev/themes/tools/cli/core-commands#login)

+## Components To Build Out
+1. Cart Functionality + Store
+2. Announcement Bar (toggle open/close)
+3. Klaviyo Newsletter Module - List ID is determines display
+5. PDP Add To Cart - Basic
+6. PDP Add To Cart - With Options
+7. PDP Add To Cart - Sold Out / Notify ME
+8. PDP Add To Cart - Subscription
+9. FAQ Page / Accordion Section

 ## When To Choose Renderless vs Rendered Components
+#### Renderless Components
+- When a component is required to display initial content from the server for SEO
+- When the functionality can be reused for other areas

+#### Rendered Components
+- When SEO does not matter.
+- When component is initially out of view.
+- When the element is not necessary for user experience.
+Example: Mini cart.

 ## Useful Patterns in this repo